fuhsjr00/bug.n/doc/Default_configuration.md

 `Config_rule_#1=.*;.*;;1;0;0;0;0;0;`

-By default all windows are managed, not allocated on a specific monitor or view, not floating (i. e. tiled), the window title bar is not visible, the title is not hidden on the bug.n status bar and no window action is taken, when the window first is created.
+By default all windows are managed, not allocated on a specific monitor or view, not floating (i.e. tiled), the window title bar is not visible, the title is not hidden on the bug.n status bar and no window action is taken, when the window first is created.